hharryyf/codeforcepractice/README.md

 j operations and the last suffix has k 0s, and l 1s has been used.
 This state can express all. https://vjudge.net/problem/CodeForces-1420E

+733. Max History (diff=2300, combinatorics)
+Key observation: calculate the contribution of each element to the answer.
+An element contributes to the answer iff all elements no less than it is at the back of it. https://codeforces.com/contest/938/problem/E